arritola/exercise/sample.md

-Git and GitHub are used for version control.
+Git and GitHub are used for version control. <make a change locally>

 git manages your files.